 5. Watch out for sugar-sweetened beverages.

-- Where fresh drinking water is not readily available, stay hydrated with coffee, tea, unsweetened low fat milk, and previously boiled water.
+- When safe drinking water is not available, quench your thirst with coffee, tea, unsweetened low fat milk, and previously boiled water.

 Top 5 tips from the experts